Kyriosity/read-write/README+/.net/README+/cs-hints.md

 It's legal to write `throw` in any C# method, but there may be motives to delegate exceptions up:

-* Other concurrent methods (not only parallel) may throw and better the caller accumulates and weights exceptions without heavy `catch` for each.
+* Other concurrent methods (not only parallel) may throw, and the caller accumulates and weights exceptions without a heavy `catch` for each.
-* You'd like to explicitly tell code readers what a method may throw (akin to signature in Java).
+* You'd like to explicitly tell code readers what a method may throw (akin to a signature in Java).
-* Method unconditionally does throw and any return value (also `void`) deceives.
+* Method unconditionally throws and any return value (also `void`) deceives.

 ```csharp